castle8080/CSS498-SM2017-FP/exercises/01-Functional-Intro/README.md

 This file contains the exercises from Chapter 5 (List comprehensions) of "Programming in Haskell".

+## src/chapter6.hs

+This file contains the exercises from Chapter 6 (Recursive functions) of "Programming in Haskell".

 # Building and Running

 In order to build and run the code ghc must be installed.